Sage-Bionetworks/portalsDocs/articles/tables.md

 <img id="image" src="/assets/images/tableSchema.png">

-Note: Each analytic client has a utility function to create columns from a data frame.
+Note: Each programmatic client has a utility function to create columns from a data frame.
 Please see the [Python Docs](https://python-docs.synapse.org/build/html/Table.html) or [R Docs](https://r-docs.synapse.org/articles/tables.html) for examples.

 ## Adding Data to Tables